GET COMFORTABLE WITH YOUR ONLINE LEARNING ENVIRONMENT

 Your instructor will be checking in to the classroom multiple times per week, so expect a 48-hour response time.
 If you have not received a response to your inquiry after two business days, reach out to him or her again.

 When you first review your syllabus, note the guidelines from your faculty member on how and when to contact them and what their expected response time is.
 If that information is not there, be sure to ask.
-Use the LEO communication tools to connect with your instructor and classmates.

 Being an Active Learner